Discourse on the Method: Part II: Principal rules of the Method

 Descartes was in Germany, attracted thither by the wars in that country, and describes his intent by a "building metaphor" (see also: Neurath's boat).
 He observes that buildings, cities or nations that have been planned by a single hand are more elegant and commodious than those that have grown organically.
-He resolves not to build on old foundations, or to lean upon principles which, he had taken on faith in his youth.
-Descartes seeks to ascertain the true method by which to arrive at the knowledge of whatever lay within the compass of his powers; he presents four precepts:
+He resolves not to build on old foundations, nor to lean upon principles which he had taken on faith in his youth.
+Descartes seeks to ascertain the true method by which to arrive at the knowledge of whatever lies within the compass of his powers.
+He presents four precepts:

 Part III: Morals and Maxims of conducting the Method

 Descartes uses the analogy of rebuilding a house from secure foundations, and extends the analogy to the idea of needing a temporary abode while his own house is being rebuilt.
-The following three maxims were adopted by Descartes so that he could effectively function in the "real world" while experimenting with his method of radical doubt.
-They formed a rudimentary belief system from which to act before he developed a new system based on the truths he discovered using his method:
+Descartes adopts the following "three or four" maxims in order to remain effective in the "real world" while experimenting with his method of radical doubt.
+They form a rudimentary belief system from which to act before his new system is fully developed:

+Finally, Descartes states his resolute belief that there is no better use of his time than to cultivate his reason and to advance his knowledge of the truth according to his method.

 Part IV: Proof of God and the Soul

 Applying the method to itself, Descartes challenges his own reasoning and reason itself.
 But Descartes believes three things are not susceptible to doubt and the three support each other to form a stable foundation for the method.
-He cannot doubt that something has to be there to do the doubting (I think, therefore I am).
+He cannot doubt that something has to be there to do the doubting: I think, therefore I am.
 The method of doubt cannot doubt reason as it is based on reason itself.
 By reason there exists a God, and God is the guarantor that reason is not misguided.
 Descartes supplies three different proofs for the existence of God, including what is now referred to as the ontological proof of the existence of God.

 Part V: Physics, the heart, and the soul of man and animals

-Here he describes how in other writings he discusses the idea of laws of nature, of the sun and stars, the idea of the moon being the cause of ebb and flow, on gravitation, and going on to discuss light and fire.
+Descartes briefly sketches how in an unpublished treatise (published posthumously as Le Monde) he had laid out his ideas regarding the laws of nature, the sun and stars, the moon as the cause of "ebb and flow" (meaning the tides), gravitation, light, and heat.
 Describing his work on light, he states: